Makinami0925/MyTwitter/README.md

 # MyTwitter
-This is a simple static page using some web skill, such as html, js and css.
+This is a simple static page using 3 web-skills, html, js and css.
 Its UI copies from twitter.
-It's just as same as a twitter when you see.
+And it's just as same as a twitter when you see.